mgoltzsche/ctnr/README.md

 CNTNR DEVELOPMENT IS IN AN EARLY STATE!

-cntnr is a container engine library and CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as runtime bundles.
+cntnr is a container engine library and CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as containers.
 cntnr aims to ease system container creation and execution as unprivileged user.
 Besides cntnr is a platform to try out new runc features.